 - Be at least 18 years old (pre-registration can happen at 16 or 17, but you must be 18 to vote)

-You can register to vote online at RegisterToVoteFlorida.gov.
-The deadline is October 7, 2024, or 29 days before the upcoming election.
+Yes, in order to vote in the presidential election today, you must have registered to vote.
+The deadline to register, which is 29 days before the upcoming election, has already passed.
 If you want to be sure, you can check your voter registration status here or with your Supervisor of Elections.

 When can I vote?

-Early voting will take place October 26 – November 2.
-Election Day will be held November 5, and polls will be open from 7 a.m. to 7 p.m.
+Polling sites will be open today from 7 a.m. to 7 p.m.
 If you are in line by 7 p.m. you’ll be allowed to vote.

 Where do I vote?